-Sheridan Exchange is a 159,752 square foot Class A office complex originally built in 1987.
+Sheridan Exchange is a 159,610 square foot Class A office complex originally built in 1987.
 Sheridan Exchange is situated on 11.1 acres of land and provides convenient highway access and nearby public transit.
-Sheridan Exchange is 71.0% occupied and its major tenants include Mississauga Halton Community Care Access Centre and ErinoakKids Centre for Treatment and Development.
+Sheridan Exchange is 76.8% occupied and its major tenants include Mississauga Halton Local Health Integration Network and EMD Inc.